Let A be the center of a circumference (built using

 passing through the point C.

-Build the segment CA, using
+Build the segment CA, using Segment with two points.

 Build a circumference centered in the middlepoint of the segment and having the segment as diameter, using

-Circle with center point
+Circle with center point.

 This circle intersects the given one in H and G.

-Build two lines, CH and CG, using
+Build two lines, CH and CG, using Line.

 They are the tangents desired.
 Infact, should you joined A with H and G, the angles AHC, AGC,